Ishita-Chauhan/Celestia-social-media/README.md

 # Celestia 🌼

 Welcome to **Celestia**!
-A vibrant social media platform inspired by Instagram, where you can connect, share, and blossom in a community as bright as the stars! ✨
+A vibrant social media platform, where you can connect, share, and blossom in a community as bright as the stars! ✨

 ## 🌿 About Celestia